AlmostVanilla/AV-Website/README.md

 ### Gameplay
 - Drop from The End into the Overworld
 - Armor Stands with arms
-- Show death location in chat
 - Easier coordinate sharing